Tuesday, 28 June 2022

 I just couldn’t help myself.
 I asked him why he was on the same side of the fence as the dangerous animals.
 His response was “to see what would happen” So I politely but firmly told him that he should exit the playground before he got hurt, or even possibly frighten the deer so much that they might jump into the road in front of a car or a camper-van.
 I could see that he was absolutely furious at me for telling him what to do, and he stood immobile, staring at me angrily like a sulky teenager.
 I ignored him and after a few minutes he sidled out of the playground.
 Not because I had told him to, of course!

 I presumed that the Lochinver locals would know how to move the deer onwards safely, as I can’t imagine that this is the first time it has happened.
-And sure enough, while I have been tucking into a delicious hot pear and chocolate pie here outside the pie shop, I have seen a police car arriving, presumably to sort out the errant deer.* But what good the foolish man thought he would achieve by confronting the deer I can’t imagine.
+And sure enough, while I have been tucking into a delicious hot pear and chocolate pie here outside the pie shop, I have seen a police car arriving, presumably to sort out the errant deer. *

 * update - when I walked back to the car the deer were indeed gone.